makersacademy/chitter-challenge/README.md

 MVP2 - MVP1 + Styling and structure addressed.

+##Design##
+This project is being developed in a BDD style using Cucumber to drive feature tests and RSpec for unit testing of the models.

 ##Technologies##

 Testing - Cucumber / Rspec / Capybara
 Server - Sinatra
-Interface Structure - HTML through ERB
-Interface Styling - CSS
+Interface Structure - HTML templated with ERB Interface Styling - CSS
 Password Security - BCrypt
-Database - Postgres / Datamapper
+Database - Postgres / Datamapper as ORM
-Business Logic - Ruby
+Programming Language - Ruby

 ##Setup##